Seirdy/dotfiles/README.md

 ### Shell

 - shell (non-interactive): `dash*` for its ridiculously fast startup speed and minimal extensions over the POSIX spec.
+Statically-linked.
 - shell (interactive): [custom static build](https://git.sr.ht/~seirdy/zsh-bin) of `zsh*` inside `tmux*`.
 By using a static binary with full link-time optimization that only sources user config files, my shell initialization time for the